RYCKEWAERT/b-cubed_deep-sdm/README.md

 ## Objective
-This repository aims to list the advances in algorithms proposed for species distribution modelling in connection with the B-CUBED project: https://b-cubed.eu
+This repository aims to list the advances in algorithms proposed for species distribution modelling related to B-CUBED project: https://b-cubed.eu

 ## Author